 Within the symbol there are Four Letters.
 These letters remind us of the most fundamental elements of how we grow, minister and journey with Christ as a community.

-“P” represents Prayer: God invites us to communicate with him in prayer – to share our praise, thanksgiving, requests and burdens.
-The early followers of Jesus saw prayer as central to a life of faith.
-Like those early followers, we are asking God to teach us how to pray.
+God invites us to communicate with him in prayer – to share our praise, thanksgiving, requests and burdens.
+Like the early followers of Christ, we are continually asking God to teach us how to pray.

-“L” represents Love: Jesus made it quite clear.
-If there is one fruit, one distinctive that is to be the mark of his followers – it is love.
-Love for each other in the church family and love for those around us.
-To paraphrase the words of the apostle Paul, we could display amazing spiritual gifts as a church community, be giving sacrificially to those around us, and know Scripture backwards and forwards… but if we don’t truly have love for those around us and actively display it, we’re nothing more than a clanging cymbal.
+Jesus made it quite clear.
+If there is one fruit that is to be the mark of his followers – it is love.
+To paraphrase the words of Paul, we could display amazing spiritual gifts, be giving sacrificially, and know Scripture by heart… but if we don’t have love, we’re nothing more than a clanging cymbal.

 Five Core Practices